seneubert/maven-review/README.md

 A maven reviewer does not engage in the day-to-day business of implementing the analyis but is available for questions and clarifications.
 They meet regularly (biweekly) with the analysis team, outside of the working group meetings, to discuss the progress of the analysis.
 The maven reviewer clears an analysis for working group approval once all "must have" items on the analysis backlog are completed.

 Due to the intense involvement such an interpretation of the role of working group reviewer is in conflict with the requirement to have the analysis checked by a independent minds.
 However, this check is already covered by the collaboration reviewers.
+After the first review tier the maven reviewer hands over his responsibility to the collaboration reviewers.

 ### Analysis backlog
 A backlog is nothing else than a ToDo list with prioritised items.
 The backlog should be easily accessible to the analysis team and the working group.
 It is maintained by the maven reviewer.
 There are a few rules that have proven to be useful when working with such a backlog: